 GPS Coordinates: 36.60236, -83.63099

-Cumberland Gap National Historic Park is one of Virginia’s hidden jewels.
-The park is centered on Cumberland Gap, a break in the Appalachian Mountains used by animals, American Indians, settlers, and armies to enter Kentucky from Virginia.
+Cumberland Gap National Historical Park is home to one of Virginia’s hidden jewels, Wilderness Road Campground.
+The park is centered on Cumberland Gap, a break in the Appalachian Mountains historically used by animals, American Indians, settlers, and armies to enter Kentucky from Virginia.
 Today, you can park your RV or pitch your tent in a fine campground and explore the park’s history via car or trail.

-Recommended Fall Fun: An iron furnace, remnants of two Civil War forts, and a pioneer settlement are auto accessible historic features.
-Natural features include Skylight Cave, Cudjo Cave, and far-reaching views from the Pinnacle and my personal favorite, White Rocks.
+An iron furnace, remnants of two Civil War forts, and a pioneer settlement are auto-accessible historic features.
+Natural features include Skylight Cave, Cudjo Cave, far-reaching views from the Pinnacle, and my personal favorite, White Rocks.

 A system of shorter and longer trails spurs directly from Wilderness Road Campground.
 Grab a detailed trail map at the campground entrance station.
 Shorter paths include the Greenleaf Nature Trail, the Colson Trail, and the Honey Tree Spur Trail; longer ones include the Lewis Hollow Trail, which leads to Skylight Cave and the Pinnacle, and the Gibson Gap Trail.
 You can make a 10-mile loop out of the campground linking the Gibson Gap, Ridge, and Lewis Hollow trails.